1961 Thomas Cup - American Zone

 The United States defeated Canada 7-2.
 Jim Poole won his 2 singles matches in 2 sets, plus one more together with Manny Armendariz.
-Joseph Cameron Alston and T Wynn Rogers did a brilliant performance too and won their 2 doubles matches in 2 sets as well.
+Joseph Cameron Alston and T Wynn Rogers, won their 2 doubles matches in 2 sets as well.
 Bill E. Berry also won his 2 singles games.
 Perhaps the most outstanding Canadian figure was Bert Fergus who won his singles match against Manny Armendariz, and one men's doubles match as a couple of B. Westcott to Jim Poole and Manny Armendariz.

 The United States would face—later on the Inter-zone play-offs—the powerful team of Denmark led by their badminton legends: Erland Kops and Finn Kobbero.